TosbackCgusBridge-Bot/CGUs-versions/Google/Privacy Policy.md

-Privacy Policy
+Privacy Policy Information that we collect How we use information that we collect Transparency and choice Information that you share Accessing and updating your personal information Information that we share Information security When this Privacy Policy applies Compliance and cooperation with regulatory authorities Changes Specific product practices Other useful privacy and security-related materials Hide examples Show examples Hide examples

-Last modified: 20 December 2013 (view archived versions)
+Last modified: 31 March 2014 view archived versions

-There are many different ways for you to use our services – to search for and share information, to communicate with other people or to create new content.
+There are many different ways that you can use our services – to search for and share information, to communicate with other people or to create new content.
 When you share information with us, for example by creating a Google Account, we can make those services even better – to show you more relevant search results and ads, to help you connect with people or to make sharing with others quicker and easier.
 As you use our services, we want you to be clear how we’re using information and the ways in which you can protect your privacy.

 Our Privacy Policy explains: